dupontcyborg/sha3-numba/README.md

 This repository implements the SHA-3 (Keccak) cryptographic hash function in Python with Numba for performance optimization, including both CPU and CUDA (GPU) support.
 The implementations showcase **significant** performance improvements through Numba’s just-in-time (JIT) compilation.

+> [!IMPORTANT]
-**NOTE: This code is meant for demonstrative purposes only.
-As with any cryptographic code, use at your own risk.**
+> This code is meant for demonstrative purposes only.
+As with any cryptographic code, use at your own risk.

 ## Performance